mbernr/qcl-solver/README.md

 # QCL-Solver

-This repository contains several ASP files written for Clingo, with which some problems regarding Qualitative Choice Logic [[1]](#qcl_paper) can be solved.
+This repository contains several ASP files written for Clingo, with which some problems regarding Qualitative Choice Logic (as described in [[1]](#qcl_paper)) can be solved.

 ## Requirements